-CallRequest is the input to the /call
+CallRequest is the input to the /call endpoint.

 The network_identifier specifies which network a particular object is associated with.

 Method is some network-specific procedure call.
 This method could map to a network-specific RPC endpoint, a method in an SDK generated from a smart contract, or some hybrid of the two.
 The implementation must define all available methods in the Allow object.
-However, it is up to the caller to determine which parameters to provide when invoking /call
+However, it is up to the caller to determine which parameters to provide when invoking /call.

 "eth_call"

 Parameters is some network-specific argument for a method.
-It is up to the caller to determine which parameters to provide when invoking /call
+It is up to the caller to determine which parameters to provide when invoking /call.

 {